 |Dr Haiying Xia (Guangxi Normal University, China)|

-The proposed duration of the workshop is half day.
+The proposed duration of the workshop is one day.

 While there are many important topics within the Big Data field, recent research suggested that learning models are critical for many real-world complex systems in associated with data analysis.
 The current i.i.d. ness-based learning methods cannot handle the coupling relations due to the increased complexity, multiple dimensionalities and heterogeneity of the data, they cannot efficiently find the inter-relationship and intra-relationship with such scale, and they do not scale well and nor do they perform well under highly unstructured, unpredictable conditions (data volume, data variety, data categories etc.).
 If these problems are resolved, the new learning methods can be the foundation to build up new Big Data applications, to further reduce financial and environmental costs, minimise under-utilised resources, and achieve better performance.
 Therefore, the new learning systems and applications have drawn growing attention in the community.